ugberaeseac/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12 - creates a directory and set mode to 751
-Task 13 - script that changes the group owner to school for the file hello Task 14 - script that changes the owner and the group owner of files and directory simautaneously

-Task 17 - script that plays star wars in the terminal
+Task 13 - script that changes the group owner to school for the file hello Task 14 - script that changes the owner and the group owner of files and directory simautaneously Task 15 - script that changes the owner and the group owner of a symbolic link Task 17 - script that plays star wars in the terminal